marcey92/TicketTask/README.md

 My Assumptions:

-	A event can only have a maximum of 50 tickets.
+	An event can only have a maximum of 50 tickets.
 	A Ticket can only cost between $1 and $100.
 	There are only 25 to 50 events at any given time.